Faolain/luca-blueprint/README.md

 There are too many orchestration tools, agents, recipes, scripts, hacks for the modern agentic development(agent-dev?) world.
 You must crawl 30 tweet long threads, reddit, try things on your own and frankstein the steps into your python/javascript/etc jerry-rigged codebase.
 It's not reproducible and worse there's no way to easily share them, keep track of them, version them, see what worked best/rollback/branch etc. What if there was a better way?

 ---

+## Assumptions

+It's naive to think orchestration will remain static, even possibly within the same agentic session.
+In one moment a critic-generator-discriminator may make sense and in another it may require a commitee (different areas of the "genome" are read)

+Much like genes its lossy/some fidelity loss during transcription/translation as LLMs can be constrained but won't be entirely deterministic.
+The goal is to reduce the "misfolded" proteins and ensure the system is self healing.

+De novo mutations in each generation optionally (can increase the "fuzz" - stochastic temp per generation) which is adaptive/useful to get out of genetic local minima.

 ## Key Concepts